oveja87/master_thesis/README.md

 pre-configured drum kit in real-time and differentiates them from each other.
 Therefore, an onset detection algorithm based on the time domain of the incoming audio stream is developed and two different approaches for classification are tested.
-The algorithms are tested with MatlabR and Weka.
+The algorithms are tested with Matlab and Weka.

 The first classification approach is based on the extraction of a feature vector that is used to build a decision tree with the J48 algorithm.